10 Misconceptions About DEI

 On its face, this seems reasonable.
 But sometimes, treating everyone the same can have the unintended consequence of making things unnecessarily difficult for some people and not others.

-For example, if a company requires everyone to start work at the same time in the morning, it might be unduly difficult on an employee with a medical condition that is worse in the morning or who needs to take medication and wait for it to take effect.
+For example, if a company requires everyone to start work at the same time in the morning, it might be unduly difficult on an employee with a medical condition that is worse in the morning or who needs to take medication at and wait for it to take effect.
 This shouldn’t be thought of as “special treatment,” but rather a consideration that will help the worker excel.

 Taking a flexible approach does not mean that you will have to compromise your business’s needs, only that a one-size-fits-all policy isn’t always appropriate.